Priya-dev0406/HR_Attrition_Data_Analysis/README.md

 **Hiring Management:** If HR of one particular project came to know about the employee who is willing to leave the company then he/she can manage the number of hiring and they can get the valuable asset whenever they need so for the efficient flow of work.

+# This Project is done by - Aditya Yadav